theme-next/hexo-theme-next/docs/MATH.md

   engine: mathjax
 ```

-Notice, only turn on `enable` of `math` **cannot let you see the displayed equations**, you need a **crosponding Hexo Renderer** to fully support display the Math Equations.
+Notice, only turn on `enable` of `math` **cannot let you see the displayed equations**, you need a **corresponding Hexo Renderer** to fully support display the Math Equations.
-The crosponding Hexo Renderer per engine will introduce below.
+The corresponding Hexo Renderer per engine will introduce below.

 <h2 align="center">Provided Render Engine</h2>